easegress-io/easegress/doc/cookbook/distributed_tracing.md

 # Distributed Tracing

-We used [OpenTracing API](https://opentracing.io/) to build tracing framework of Easegress.
-We official support [Zipkin](https://zipkin.io/).
-We can enable tracing in `HTTPServer`, it will start a span whose name is same with server.
-The matched pipeline will start a child span, and its internal filters will start children spans according to their implementation, for example the `Proxy` did it.
+We used [OpenTracing API](https://opentracing.io/) to build the tracing framework of Easegress.
+We officially support [Zipkin](https://zipkin.io/).
+We can enable tracing in `HTTPServer`, it will start a span whose name is the same ahs the server.
+The matched pipeline will start a child span, and its internal filters will start children spans according to their implementation, for example, the `Proxy` did it.

 ```yaml
 kind: HTTPServer